 C-ID is a supplemental common course numbering system aimed at helping students and faculty identify courses across CCC's and CSU's that fulfill associate or baccalaureate degree requirements.
-ASSIST reports include designations for approved courses.
+C-id.net reports include designations for approved courses.

 C-ID designations can be used in two ways: